stanistan/stanistan.github.io/content/writes/coming-back-to-color-transit.md

 write up of the process.

 ...which will hopefully take less than a couple of months to finish...

+## Update

+As of 2023, I have not come back to this, and I don't think I will.

 [cljs]: https://clojurescript.org
 [boot]: https://boot-clj.github.io